Mason Bee House

 The Power of Pollination

-One of the reasons I would like to keep bees is for their pollination abilities.
-Oh, sure, orange blossom honey is probably the sweetest deal bees offer, but one should not underestimate the power of pollination!
+One of the reasons people keep bees is for their pollination abilities.
+Oh, sure, honey is probably the sweetest deal bees offer, but one should not underestimate the power of pollination!
 Without pollinators, many of our garden treasures would not produce any food unless we hand-pollinate their flowers.
 That would be a very time-consuming process in a large garden.
 With honeybee populations in decline, we need to start looking at alternative pollinators to help keep our gardens and orchards productive…enter the Mason bee!
 (Note: We also need to start protecting our honeybees!)

 A Different Kind of Bee House

 Mason bees don’t produce a crop of honey for us to pilfer for our larders every summer, but they do offer free pollination services.
 All you need to do is provide a safe home for them to raise their young and they are happy to visit your fruit and veggie flowers, spreading pollen as they go.
-So I was particularly pleased to receive this awesome Mason bee house from my friend Maria this past Christmas!
-She always knows what to get this ‘hard to please’ homesteader. 🙂
+You can attract them to your yard with plantings of fruits, vegetables, and flowers that provide nectar for the bees.
+They will also appreciate a mason bee house created from a wood block with holes drilled in it or a collection of bamboo sticks.

-If you are interested in purchasing or making a similar home for Mason bees, you can either visit a company like Gardener’s Supply in Vermont (I’m not being paid to advertise for them, but that is where my bee house came from), or you can build one with a block of wood and a drill.
+If you are interested in a similar home for Mason bees, you can either purchase one or build one with a block of wood and a drill.
 Use an untreated wood block at least 4 inches deep.
 Drill several holes 5/16th of an inch wide and 3 to 5 inches deep.
-The best time to hang your Mason bee house is in March, when they will be looking for a nesting spot.
-I hung mine a little bit late, so I may not have new tenants until next spring.
+The best time to hang your Mason bee house is in March when they will be looking for a nesting spot.

 Photo source